Nik4ant/godot-hathora-plugin/NOTES.md

 This section is used to keep track of those features in case some of them get fixed/changed in the newer Godot versions:
 - enums can't be accessed without preloading the script
-- Timers can't be created using code only without access to SceneTree
+- Timers can't be created without access to SceneTree